 Chapter 3 presents data indicating that the Airport's Air Trade Area has an economic base that attracts both business and tourist visitors, which, in turn, positively impacts the demand for both inbound air travel and rental car activity at the Airport during the Projection Period.
 Table S-2 presents selected 2012 and 2022 economic figures for the Air Trade Area and for the United States as projected by Woods & Poole Economics, Inc. In several instances, the growth expectations are similar for the Air Trade Area and the United States, and in all cases growth rates of the economic data show positive growth.
-Notably, per capita measures of income and GDP/GRP are higher for the Air Trade Area to utilize air travel as a means of transportation.
+Notably, per capita measures of income and GDP/GRP are higher for the Air Trade Area than for the U.S. on average, indicating a continued relative ability of passengers in the Air Trade Area to utilize air travel as a means of transportation.
 Additional details on the demographics and economic characteristics of the Air Trade Area are described in Chapter 3.